sfnaguib/MAE-598-Project-1-Racetrack-Optimization/README.md

 Optimization Technique: The use of the torch library suggests that gradient-based optimization methods might be used, possibly involving a loss function and backpropagation.
 Simulation-Based Approach: The defined time step and number of steps indicate a discrete simulation over time, likely iterating the vehicle's position and adjusting the steering angle to optimize the path.

+Looking at the included graphics, you can see that the optimized path takes the best path with the least number of steering inputs required.
+In the world of car racing, steering input means decisions that the driver has to make, which means more time added to a lap.
+The greater the steering angle, the less input is needed by the driver to follow the correct path.
+We can see this as the number of iterations continues, the maximum steering angle increases.
+We can also see that in the loss function.
+Due to our learning rate and number of iterations, the loss decreases rapidly to zero and does not spike.
+This means out solver works properly and as intented.
+This is a very interesting and continuing project that I will be adding more functionallity to in the future.

 Future Implications in Motorsport Engineering

 Path Optimization: This script could be foundational in developing algorithms for autonomous or semi-autonomous racing vehicles, where optimal pathfinding is crucial.